WinsTONdeVOn893499/THYY8BbY/D8l/wvN/SM6/educational-content_CfEJ_1741357411.log.md

 This module contains a series of practical, hands-on workshops, which enable students to fully explore the foundational principles of interaction design, both off- and on-screen.
 Paper-based exercises introduce students to fundamental communication design principles, including those developed at the Bauhaus, Ulm School of Design and beyond.
 Computer-based exercises introduce students to the core languages (HTML5 and CSS3) required to understand web standards.

-The module combines studio and lab content with online resources, providing additional support and opportunities to build upon knowledge acquired during workshops.
-Students are supported through a weekly lecture programme that is designed to broaden their knowledge and understanding.

 Indicative lecture content includes: